Duarte, Duke of Guimarães (1515–1540)

-Duarte, Duke of Guimarães (7 October 1515 in Lisbon – 20 September 1540 in Lisbon) was a Portuguese infante (prince); the sixth son of King Manuel I of Portugal and his wife Maria of Aragon.
+Duarte, Duke of Guimarães (7 October 1515 – 20 September 1540) was a Portuguese infante (prince); the sixth son of King Manuel I of Portugal and his wife Maria of Aragon.

 Life

-He had as tutor André de Resende, who later wrote Duarte's biography.
-He also loved hunting and was quite a good musician.
+Duarte was born in Lisbon on 7 October 1515.
+He was tutored by André de Resende, who later wrote his biography.
+The Infante loved hunting and was quite a good musician.

-In 1537 he married Isabella of Braganza, daughter of James, Duke of Braganza, who was dowried with the Dukedom of Guimarães in her own right.
+In 1537, Duarte married Isabella of Braganza, daughter of James, Duke of Braganza, who was dowried with the Dukedom of Guimarães in her own right.
 After the marriage, Infante Duarte became the 4th Duke of Guimarães.